Building relationships within the tech community

 X9 represents the United States on two ISO technical committees related to financial services and their subcommittees.

-- EBT SNAP Industry Forum: EBT Chip Card Industry Guidance report is undergoing final reviews by forum members.
+- The EBT SNAP Chip Card Industry Guidance report is in final draft and waiting approval to be published.

 USPF/IAF